 Conklin (knee) will remain sidelined for multiple weeks due to a knee injury, Ian Rapoport of NFL Network reports.

-Conklin sustained a knee injury during Thursday's 30-9 win over the Jaguars, the severity of which will cause him to miss a few weeks.
+Conklin sustained a knee injury during Thursday's 30-9 win over the Jaguars severe enough to cause a multi-week absence.
 It's good news that the starting right tackle will not be required to undergo surgery, and Conklin is expected to return this season.
 Dennis Kelly is expected to slot into the starting lineup as long as Conklin remains sidelined.

 Conklin is questionable to return to Thursday's game against the Jaguars with a knee injury, John Glennon of The Athletic reports.